-At the beginning of 2020, Statista predicted that global ecommerce sales would reach $4.2 trillion and makeup 16% of total retail sales by the end of 2020.
+At the beginning of 2020, Statista predicted that global eCommerce sales would reach $4.2 trillion and makeup 16% of total retail sales by 2021.

 Easy, low-cost way to reach more customers:

-The last thing you need when your business is already trying to weather challenging operating conditions, such as those caused by COVID-19, is an expensive and time-consuming solution.
-Luckily, online stores are easy to set up, and many payment processors will include access to a free online store with your existing account.
+The last thing you need when trying to create a low-maintenance platform for your customers to find your business online is an expensive and time-consuming solution.
+Luckily, online stores are easy to set up, and some payment processors will include access to a free online checkout with your existing account.
 If this is the case, getting started can be as easy as clicking the "Feature Online" button in your product listing.
-Having an online store included as part of your merchant account makes it easy to keep all your transaction data in one place, set up your store faster, and reach more customers, all without costing your business extra time and money.
+Having an online checkout included as part of your merchant account makes it easy to keep all your transaction data in one place, set up your store faster, and reach more customers, all without costing your business extra time and money.